-Camptothecin analog FL118 shown to inhibit production of key cancer survival genesSeptember 21st, 2012 in Cancer /
+Camptothecin analog FL118 shown to inhibit production of key cancer survival genesSeptember 21, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Some 500,000 people die of cancer in the United States each year, often because their cancers have become resistant to approved therapies.
 Scientists at Roswell Park Cancer Institute (RPCI) have made headway in the effort to overcome resistance to treatment, publishing findings about a novel cancer drug that has been shown to inhibit several genes associated with the ability of cancer cells to survive and reproduce.